 This is where CollegeHustle comes in and saves the day!
 We focus on modernizing connections and empowering job seekers.
 As soon as Jimmy opens our app, a map pops up with nearby job postings.
 When Jimmy clicks on a job, he can see whether the job will work around his unique student schedule.
 If Jimmy wants to work in a certain industry, we have a filtering system that allows him to target more preferential job postings.
 Once Jimmy applies for a job, we keep him updated through push notifications and make sure he hears back within 48 hours.

 So how does this benefit local businesses?
 Local businesses usually don’t have the resources to compete with larger corporate companies for applicants.
 We provide these local businesses with a free means to advertise.
 If companies need a position filled quickly, they can pay a small fee to promote their posting.
 Additionally, companies pay to connect with interested students.
 Lastly, they can also receive in-app applications with custom questionnaires to save time in the recruiting process.

 This is only the beginning for CollegeHustle.
-In the future, we plan to create a revolutionary job on-demand service, a gamified job search education experience, a CRM software system for talent recruiting, and a tinder-like feature that will help job seekers learn more about local small businesses.
+In the future, we have plans to create a revolutionary job on-demand service, a gamified job search education experience, a CRM software system for talent recruiting, and a tinder-like feature that will help job seekers learn more about local small businesses.

 In conclusion, at CollegeHustle, we’re modernizing the student job search process by empowering students and local businesses through mobile technology.
 We’re determined to make finding a job more personable and we’re excited to see what the future holds.